cuihujun/docs/murano/get-started/products/pythonsim/README.md

     4. Enter a name for the device in the *Name* field.
 This will only be used to help you distinguish between devices.

     5. Enter a serial number or device identifier in the *Identity* field.
-For the purpose of this example, we’ll use 000001.
+For the purpose of this example, you can use 000001.

     6. Click Create.